SKPVenkataSDeepthi/Data-Visualization-and-Web-Development-Tools/Data Visualization Projects/Visualize Data with a Heat Map/README.md

 ## Solution

-You can view the solution live and test its functionality here:
+You can view my solution live and test its functionality here:
 👉 [Solution Page on CodePen](https://codepen.io/deepthi-Srikotapeetambaram/pen/YPKxYzo)

 ### How to Test